ilovepdf/iloveimg-wp-compress/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Optimize your website images and improve your page load speed.
-Reduce the file size of your photos and gain maximum compression while keeping sharp images.
+Reduce the size of your photos and gain maximum compression while keeping sharp images.

 == Description ==